merogersdev/gla-firebase/README.md

 ### Docker Deployment

 This app is designed to be deployed via docker container to your favourite Cloud provider.
-The included Dockerfile first builds a production version of the app and deploys it via NGINX web server container.

-To build docker image, from root directory run:

-`docker build -t gla-firebase .`

-### Node.js Deployment

-This app can also be deployed via an included Express server.

-1. Create .env file in the root folder and and add the same Firebase credentials as in the Development step.
-Be sure to add a 'PORT' variable if you want to use a port other than 5000.
-2. Run `npm run deploy-npm` to deploy with NPM or `yarn run deploy` to deploy app with Yarn.
+1. Copy example.docker-compose.yml to docker-compose.yml and add Firebase application credentials to the environment section.
+2. To build image and deploy, use `yarn run deploy`.

 ## Tags